Jan31

 But…

-According to my wife, this isn’t really about the Winter.
+out the Winter.
 This is about creativity.
 And she’s probably right.
 You see, I have been creating and writing a whole new project over the last couple of months.
 In the last few weeks, I have been buried in stories and they are totally taking over.
 I’m thinking about them constantly, getting ideas during the night when I’m supposed to be sleeping and generally working through characters, plots, jokes and songs.

 Apparently I do this every time I get stuck into a new project.